Now Open: The Call for Applications for the Visiting Lectureships program and the CATCH grant program are now open.

 New Investigator Grants are for pediatricians and other child health researchers to complete work on projects related to children's secondhand smoke exposure elimination or reduction.
 The awards are for up to $12,000.
 Read more

-AAP Julius B. Richmond Community Access to Child Health (CATCH) grants support pediatricians in the development and implementation of programs that address child health and tobacco control at the community level.
+The Julius B. Richmond Center partners with the AAP Community Access to Child Health (CATCH) program to support pediatricians in the planning and implementation of programs that address child health and tobacco control at the community level.
 Up to $12,000 is awarded each year for these projects.
 Read more

 If you are interested in educating future leaders in research and community programs, or participating in advocacy focused on the reduction and elimination of children's exposure to tobacco and secondhand tobacco smoke, consider applying for funding to support your efforts.